Eight best protein powders for weight loss in 2024, picked by a certified trainer

 Vavrek advises looking for a powder that is low in added sugars and artificial flavors.
 Some of the most popular protein shakes and powders have high levels of sugar or sweeteners mixed in, so it’s worth comparing ingredient labels before you purchase.

-You'll generally find that whey protein or whey isolate fit this bill.
+There are nine essential amino acids we need to consume if we want to stay healthy and build muscle.
+You'll find this quite easily in whey protein or whey isolate powders.
 According to Vavrek, whey protein “contains essential amino acids and is the highest in leucine; an amino acid thought to trigger muscle building.”

 Finally, Vavrek’s advice is to pick a protein powder with a taste that you actually like.
 There’s no point gulping something noxious back every morning in a bid to lose weight, as you’re more likely to seek out sweet or high-fat foods to make yourself feel better.
 A protein powder should always be an aid to weight loss, not a solution.